panzerdp/dmitripavlutin.com/content/posts/073-for-of/index.md

 // 'job', 'agent'
 ```

-Fortunately, using the new [Object.entries()](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/entries) function in combination with `for...of` offers a good alternative:
+Fortunately, the new [Object.entries()](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/entries) function in combination with `for...of` offers a good alternative:

 ```javascript
 const person = {